rehierl/abstract-properties/13-x-document-trees/13-2-traversal-pre-order/1-1-apply-the-rule.md

 If `lc` has no child in the unordered doctree (i.e. a leaf), then `lc` is also a leaf in the ordered doctree (i.e. no subsequent sibling and no child).
-The pre-order rule therefore has the effect of turning a leaf node into one that is no longer a last sibling to any node and therefore also **no longer a leaf**.
+The pre-order rule therefore has the effect of turning a leaf node into a node that is a parent and therefore **no longer a leaf**.

 If `lc` has a child in the unordered doctree (i.e. a parent), then it remains to be a parent that has `ns` as its next sibling.
 The pre-order rule therefore